 In San Francisco, Nick is beaten up by Figlia’s goons.
 Rica (Valentina Cortese), a prostitute and Figlia associate helps mend Nick’s wounds.
 As Nick recuperates in Rica’s small bedroom apartment the two are constantly eyeing each other, verbally and physically sparring between mistrust and sensual desire.
 At times Rica is playful, other times defiant, then suddenly turning playful again.
 She becomes openly lustful toward Nick, surprisingly so for a film of this period.

 Unfortunately, the hand of producer Darryl F. Zanuck softened the previous ninety minutes.
 Thinking the film to0 downbeat, a quickly manufactured happy ending was filmed including Nick and Rica riding off into the sunset filmed without Dassin’s involvement corrupting the hard realities of what came before.
-Still, “Thieves’ Highway” remains engrosing, one of Dassin’s darkest and finest films.
+Still, “Thieves’ Highway” remains engrossing, one of Dassin’s darkest and finest films.

 Note: this is a revised review that originally appeared in the now defunct Halo-17.